Self-actualization: Discussion

 Maslow's writings are used as inspirational resources.
 The key to Maslow's writings is understanding that there are no quick routes to self-actualization: rather it is predicated on the individual having their lower deficiency needs met.
 Once a person has moved through feeling and believing that they are deficient, they naturally seek to grow into who they are, i.e. self-actualization.
 Elsewhere, however, Maslow (2011) and Carl Rogers (1980) both suggested necessary attitudes and/or attributes that need to be inside an individual as a pre-requisite for self-actualization.
 Among these are a real wish to be themselves, to be fully human, to fulfill themselves, and to be completely alive, as well as a willingness to risk being vulnerable and to uncover more "painful" aspects in order to learn about/grow through and integrate these parts of themselves (this has parallels with Jung's slightly similar concept of individuation).

 Although their studies were initially biologically centered (or focused around the more ordinary, psychological self-nature), there have been many similarities and cross-references between various spiritual schools or groups (particularly Eastern spiritual ways) in the past 40 years.

+Maslow early noted his impression that "impulsivity, the unrestrained expression of any whim, the direct seeking for 'kicks' and for non-social and purely private pleasures...is often mislabelled self-actualization."
+In this sense, "self-actualization" is little more than what Eric Berne described as the game of '"Self-Expression"...based on the dogma "Feelings are Good"'.

+Broader criticism from within humanistic psychology of the concept of self-actualization includes the danger that 'emphasis on the actualizing tendency...can lead to a highly positive view of the human being but one which is strangely non-relational'.
+According to Fritz Perls there is also the risk of confusing "self-actualizing and self-image actualizing...the curse of the ideal."
+By conflating "the virtue of self-actualization and the reality of self-actualization," the latter becomes merely another measuring rod for the "topdog" – the nagging conscience: "You tell me to do things.
+You tell me to be – real.
+You tell me to be self-actualized...I don't have to be that good!"

+Barry Stevens remarks: "Abe Maslow was unhappy with what happened with many people when they read what he wrote about 'self-actualizing people'.
+What they did with it was very strange.
+I have received a fair number of letters saying 'I am a self-actualized person'.
+Maslow said that he must have left something out.
+Fritz (Perls) put it in.
+He saw that most people actualized a self-concept.
+This is not self-actualizing."